Black-fronted dotterel

-The black-fronted dotterel (Elseyornis melanops) is a small plover wader in the Charadriidae family.
+The black-fronted dotterel (Thinornis melanops) is a small plover in the family Charadriidae that is found throughout much of Australia and New Zealand.

+Taxonomy

+The black-fronted dotterel was formally described in 1818 by the French ornithologist Louis Pierre Vieillot under the binomial name Charadrius melanops.
+The type locality was subsequently designated as New South Wales.
+The specific epithet combines the Ancient Greek melops meaning "black" with ōps meaning "face".
+This species was previously placed in the monotypic genus Elseyornis but a molecular phylogenetic study published in 2022 found that it was embedded in a clade containing members of the genus Thinornis.
+The black-fronted dotterel was therefore moved to Thinornis.
+The species is monotypic: no subspecies are recognised.

 Description

+As an adult, this small shorebird has an overall length of 16–18 cm, a wingspan of 33–35 cm and a weight of 30–35 g.
+The sexes are similar in appearance.

-This shorebird is easily recognizable with its distinct black face mask, forehead and v-shaped band across the chest.
+It has a distinct black face mask, forehead and v-shaped band across the chest.
 Dorsally it is a mottled brown colour with the wings and crown of the head the same colour.
 This colouration is particularly useful for camouflage against aerial predators.

 Orbital eye rings and the first section of the bill are red, with the latter being black at the tip.
 The legs are pale orange.
 Unlike many other wading birds, black-fronted dotterels retain the same plumage all year round.

-As an adult, this small bird weighs between 26-39g with a wingspan of 105-119mm and a bill length of 14-17mm.

-Juveniles of this species are duller in colour with a greyish beak and lacking the black breast band and forehead.
+Juveniles are duller in colour with a greyish beak and lacking the black breast band and forehead.

-Distribution and Habitat
+Distribution and habitat

-The black-fronted dotterel is widespread throughout Australia including in Tasmania and self-introduced in New Zealand where it is now also common.

-It inhabits the edges of freshwater sources including wetlands, lakes, swamps, dams and billabongs, and in shallow, temporary claypan pools.
-Occasionally, it can also be found occupying saline mudflats and estuaries.
-It will avoid water more than a few mm deep and heavy vegetation.

-Black-fronted dotterels are typically sedentary, with a single bird, a pair, or a family group occupying a stretch of habitat on a more or less permanent basis.
-However, some individuals appear to travel considerable distances, and flocks will sometimes congregate in food-rich areas.